• Skip to Content

 Students who use Trial Advocacy to satisfy the capstone requirement must obtain at least a C to do so; students who take Trial Advocacy as an elective (i.e., they have taken and passed another capstone course) need only a passing grade of D or better for the Trial Advocacy credits to count toward graduation.

-Students are not permitted to take an upper-level writing course (i.e., seminar or appellate advocacy) until the first-year legal writing courses (LAW 700 & LAW 711) are passed.
-Simultaneous enrollment in a seminar or Appellate Advocacy if Legal Analysis, Research and Writing 1 or 2 is retaken is also not permitted.
+Students are not permitted to take an upper-level writing course (i.e., seminar or appellate advocacy) until the first-year legal writing courses (LAW 700 & LAW 711) are completed with the minimum average grade of C. Simultaneous enrollment in a seminar or Appellate Advocacy if Legal Analysis, Research and Writing 1 or 2 is retaken is also not permitted.

 B.5 Grades of “Incomplete”